Echobell

 Templates in Echobell

-Templates in Echobell allow you to create dynamic notifications by incorporating variables into your notification titles and bodies.
-This feature enables personalized and informative alerts that adapt based on the trigger data.
+Templates in Echobell allow you to create dynamic, context-rich notifications by incorporating variables into your notification titles and bodies.
+This powerful feature enables personalized and informative alerts that adapt based on the trigger data, transforming generic notifications into actionable intelligence.

 Basic Template Syntax